claudia-liauw/health-app/README.md

 ### Heart Rate
 Features are similar to steps but there are no goals.

-The chosen date is stored in Session.
+The chosen date is stored in Session so that anomaly detection will use the same date..

 A dataframe is constructed for heart rate on the chosen date.
 Plotly graphs are shown displaying heart rate on the chosen date and the resting heart rate for the past 7 days.
 When resting heart rate is not available, it is set to 0.